AppGharage/Epay-Docs/source/docs/pretty-urls.md

 ## Pretty URLs

-Jigsaw will automatically take any Blade files _not_ named `index` and render them as `index.html` in a subfolder with the same name as the original file.
+By default, any Blade files _not_ named `index.blade.php` are rendered as `index.html` in a subfolder named after the original file.

 For example, if you have a file named `about-us.blade.php` in your `source` directory:

 ```
-├─ source
+└─ source
    ├─ _layouts
    ├─ about-us.blade.php
    └─ index.blade.php